HL7/fhir-pdmp/input/pagecontent/use-case.md

 In this case, the provider has to interact with a separate web portal not integrated with the EHR to access the  data.
 These web portals typically have custom integrations with the associated state PDMP systems.

-### Provider Data Access Using FHIR APIs
+### Provider Data Access Using FHIR

 _to be reviewed/revised_

 As discussed above, the current mechanisms to access data vary between the usage of multiple data transmission formats or proprietary mechanisms such as web portals.
-The  ecossystem can benefit from the usage of FHIR APIs for accessing  data in the following ways:
+The  ecossystem can benefit from the use of FHIR standards for accessing  data in the following ways:

-* Ability to easily integrate  data access in EHR work flows using SMART on FHIR Apps
+* Ability to easily integrate PDMP web application access into EHR work flows using SMART on FHIR Apps
+* Ability to integrate discrete PDMP data results using FHIR messaging
 * Ability to enhance security mechanisms outlined by FHIR and SMART on FHIR between the  actors
 * Ability to leverage the  FHIR APIs to build decision support services using CDS Hooks in the EHR work flows

-Figure 5a, 5b and 5c below shows the different options for using FHIR APIs to access  data in the EHR work flows including ability to leverage existing investments in intermediaries and PMIX/NIEM protocols.
+Figure 5a, 5b and 5c below shows the different options for using FHIR APIs to access  data in the EHR work flows.

 <div>
 <figure class="figure">